Chicago Cubs owners launching bid to buy EPL club Chelsea

 “As long-time operators of an iconic professional sports team, the Ricketts family and their partners understand the importance of investing for success on the pitch, while respecting the traditions of the club, the fans and the community,” the statement said.
 “We look forward to sharing further details of our plans in due course.”

-The British government now has oversight of the buyout process which the Raine Group, an investment bank, has been working on since Abramovich last week announced, before having his assets frozen, that the west London club was up for sale.
+The British government is allowing Chelsea, as a frozen asset of Abramovich’s, to continue playing under restrictions of a special license.
+The government now has oversight of the buyout process which the Raine Group, an investment bank, has been working on since Abramovich last week announced, before having his assets frozen, that the west London club was up for sale.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports